Best telephoto lenses for Nikon in 2022

 Methodology

 There were a lot of factors that went into determining the best telephoto lenses for Nikon cameras.
 None more so than mount type.
-Nikon has not introduced Z-mount alternatives for many of their telephoto lenses, leading to F-mount lenses being featured exclusively on this list.
+Nikon has not introduced Z-mount alternatives for many of their telephoto lenses, leading to F-mount lenses being exclusively on this list.
 What Nikon lacks in Z-mount telephotos, they more than make up for with unique, great performing, and budget-conscious F-mount lenses.
 And with the addition of the FTZ adapter, more lenses are available for use with their mirrorless cameras than any other camera manufacturer.
 Versatility and budget were also heavily considered, as telephoto lenses can be notoriously expensive and limiting.
 We addressed these factors and provided options with exemplary quality, uniqueness, and performance, all while remaining relatively affordable.

 Final Thoughts